My Deep Work Routine

 Just as I have a night routine to wind down from the day, I have a routine that signals it’s the end of my deep work session.
 I like to:

-• Tie up all loose ends with my follow-up hour.
+Tie up all loose ends during my follow-up hour.

 Then there are times when I get back into deep work for an hour or two, but more often than not, I’ll switch to the smaller tasks for the rest of the day.